bglowniak/Air-Quality-Analysis/README.md

 git clone https://github.com/bglowniak/Air-Quality-Analysis.git

 # 2. Navigate into the folder and initialize a virtual environment.
 # This will allow you to install the required libraries locally in the repo.

 cd Air-Quality-Analysis
 pip install virtualenv

-# If you have one than one installation of Python, be sure to select Python 3.5+
+# If you have more than one installation of Python, be sure to select Python 3.5+

 virtualenv -p [path/to/python3] venv

 # The path to Python 3 depends on your computer and where you installed Python.
 # If you are using Bash, you can find it by using $(which python3) in Bash.
 If this doesn't work, see Troubleshooting below.

 # 3. Activate your virtual environment